workfloworchestrator/pydantic-forms/README.md

 PYDANTIC_FORMS_LOGLEVEL=DEBUG
 `

 This will add the traceback to the `JSONResponse`.
-If the loglevel is set to DEBUG it will also print the traceback to the logger.
+If the loglevel is set to DEBUG the library will also add the traceback to the logger.